 Masters Champion Adam Scott is one of nine players taking legal advice over the ban on anchored putters from 2016.

-Governing bodies the R&A and the US Golf Association (USGA) said on Tuesday they had decided to
+Governing bodies the R&A and the US Golf Association (USGA) said on Tuesday they had decided to impose the rule.

 The ban will apply to any club rested against a part of the body, such as the broom-handle or the belly putter.